 Examine the tyre walls for bulges caused by the structure failing.
 Look closely for signs of cracking, too.
 Walls can crack and this is easiest to identify at the bottom, where the tyre wall is flexed the most.

-Radial cracking is harder to spot, but for this, you need to look between the tyre treads for cracks running around the radius (hence ‘radial’ cracking).
+It can be harder to spot radial cracking, but look between the tyre treads for any cracks running around the radius (hence ‘radial’ cracking).

 The other thing to look out for is cuts in the sidewall, which are caused by an impact of some sort, or anything stuck in the tread.
 Any of these problems will require immediate investigation by a specialist tyre workshop.